 After much anticipation and plenty of speculation, “Spider-Man: No Way Home” finally hit theaters in December of 2021.
-“No Way Home” marks Tom Holland’s second standalone Spider-Man film release after 2017’s “Spider-Man: Homecoming” and 2019’s “Spider-Man: Far From Home,” and the sequel was a box office phenomenon grossing over $1.8 billion worldwide.
+“No Way Home” marks Tom Holland’s third standalone Spider-Man film release after 2017’s “Spider-Man: Homecoming” and 2019’s “Spider-Man: Far From Home,” and the sequel was a box office phenomenon grossing over $1.8 billion worldwide.

 Is “Spider-Man: No Way Home” Streaming?